bediger4000/linked_lists/README.md

 I [implemented](mergesort.go) [merge sort](https://en.wikipedia.org/wiki/Merge_sort).
 My version is close to the "bottom-up implementation with lists".
-It does not use a "small fixed size array", just some pointers and counters.
+My algorithm is strictly iterative, so no (control flow) stack growth.
+It uses five list-node-pointer variables, one integer to count the pairs of sublists merged, one for-loop-counter integer, and two size-of-sublist integer counts.
+One of the list-node-pointer variables is the formal argument to an anonymouse function that exists only to de-clutter flow-of-control, so it could be eliminated.
-So if you buy it's a merge sort, this does the task in O(n log n) time and constant space.
+If you buy that I wrote a merge sort, it does the task in O(n log n) time and constant space.

 I also wrote a completely [recursive merge sort](recursive_mergesort.go) for comparison.